sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

-- Some tips the Subdermal color are just base color all of those colors will reapear in the Epidermal layers.
+- The Subdermal color are just base color and all of those colors will re-appear in the Epidermal layers
-- Ocasionaly turn of symmetry and do somepainting without it, but don't forget to turn it back on
+- Occasionally turn of symmetry and do some painting without it, but don't forget to turn it back on
-- paint detai
+- paint detail